Vacancy is a killer!

-Simply put, physical vacancy juxtaposes actual physical occupancy in the unit against 100% occupancy.
-For example, if you have a single family house, the total 100% annual occupancy is 12 months, right?
-Now, if you have a vacancy for one month out of 12, then it can be said that your physical vacancy is 8.3%:
+Simply put, physical vacancy juxtaposes actual physical occupancy in the unit against 100 percent occupancy.
+For example, if you have a single family house, the total 100 percent annual occupancy is 12 months, right?
+Now, if you have a vacancy for one month out of 12, then it can be said that your physical vacancy is 8.3 percent:

 Vacancy = Months Vacant/100% Potential Occupancy = 1/12 = 8.3%

 Unlike physical vacancy, which operates in physical occupancy, economic vacancy deals with dollars.
-For example, if the rent on the above-mentioned SFR is $1,000/month, which means that annual GPI (Gross Potential Income) is $12,000, then one missed rent payment of $1,000 constitutes 8.3% economic vacancy:
+For example, if the rent on the above-mentioned SFR is $1,000/month, which means that annual gross potential income (GPI) is $12,000, then one missed rent payment of $1,000 constitutes 8.3 percent economic vacancy:

 Economic Vacancy = Revenue Missed/100% GPI = $1,000/$12,000 = 8.3%

-Where things begin to differ is that the economic vacancy is smart enough to realize that there will be money lost elsewhere, aside for not receiving a rental payment due to physical vacancy.
+Where things begin to differ is that the economic vacancy is smart enough to realize that there will be money lost elsewhere, aside from not receiving a rental payment due to physical vacancy.